 Shooting with Blue

-The screen is blue in colour because blue is the smallest competent in the colour of human skin (i.e. skin colour has more red and green elements) so that when the blue colour is removed, it does not affect the appearance of the skin.
+- The screen is blue in color because blue is the smallest competent in the color of human skin (i.e. skin color has more red and green elements) so that when the blue color is removed, it does not affect the appearance of the skin.

 Important Technique for Chroma Shoot